-The R can be any number of different-structures giving rise to the large number of compounds known as glucosinolates.
+The R can be any number of different-structures giving rise to the large array of compounds known as glucosinolates.

-Notice that it they all contain a glucose-molecule, hence their name, and sulphur and nitrogen atoms that are derived from an amino acid; and a central carbon to which the R is attached.
+Notice that it they all contain a glucose-molecule, hence their name; and sulphur and nitrogen atoms that are derived from an amino acid.
+The R is attached to the central carbon.

 That enzyme called myrosinase is released when the cells are damaged, so your kale and broccoli needs to be thoroughly chopped, or chewed; and not cooked for more than a few minutes.

 Heat denatures enzymes.